rmoralesdelgado/Tutorials/01 Quick and Sustainable Git and GitHub.md

 Now, a `root-commit` is the first commit you ever make in a repository.
 This means that the commit has no *parent-commit* — a commit before it.
 There are different kinds of commits and we will explore some more down the road.

 Finally, a commit "id" is a SHA-1 value, and although being 40 characters long, `git` only presents the first 7 or 8, which is called the *short SHA-1*, and it is enough characters for `git` to recognize the commit.

-You can find the documentation of the `git commit` command [here](https://git-scm.com/docs/git-commit).

 **A bit more about SHA-1 and why `git` uses it**